Espartignac: Natural risks

 Certain parts of the communal territory are likely to be affected by the risk of flooding due to overflowing watercourses, particularly the Vézère.
 The commune has been declared to be in a state of natural disaster due to the damage caused by floods and mudslides that occurred in 1982, 1999 and 2001.
 Flood risk is taken into account in the town's land use planning through the "Vézère" flood risk prevention plan (PPR), approved on 29 August 2002.

 Map of the shrinkage-swelling hazard zones of the clay soils of Espartignac.

 The shrinkage-swelling of clay soils can cause significant damage to buildings in the event of alternating periods of drought and rain.
 18.1% of the commune area is at medium or high risk (26.8% at the departmental level and 48.5% at the national level).
 Of the 236 buildings counted in the commune in 2019, 23 are at medium or high risk, or 10%, compared to 36% at the departmental level and 54% at the national level.
 A map of the national territory's exposure to the shrinkage-swelling of clay soils is available on the BRGM website.

 Regarding forest fires, no forest fire risk prevention plan (PPRIF) has been established in Corrèze; however, the urban planning code requires that risks be taken into account in urban planning documents.
 The perimeter of public utility easements and areas where private individuals are legally required to clear brush is defined for the commune on a dedicated map.

 Regarding landslides, the commune has been declared a natural disaster site due to damage caused by drought in 2020 and landslides in 1999.

 Technological risks

 The risk of hazardous materials being transported in the commune is linked to its crossing by a busy road.
 An accident occurring on such infrastructure is likely to have serious impacts on property, people, or the environment, depending on the nature of the material being transported.
 Urban planning provisions may be recommended accordingly.

 The commune is also located downstream from the Monceaux la Virolle dam, a Class A structure located in Corrèze and with a reservoir of 20.5 million cubic meters.
 As such, it is likely to be affected by the flood wave following the failure of this structure.

 Demographics

-Inhabitants in the commune are called which is Espartignacois.
+Inhabitants of the commune are called Espartignacois in French.

 Demographic evolution

-The evolution of the population is known through population censuses conducted in the commune since 1793.
-For communes with fewer than 10,000 inhabitants, a census survey covering the entire population is conducted every five years, with the reference populations for the intervening years being estimated by interpolation or extrapolation.
-For the commune, the first comprehensive census under the new system was conducted in 2005.

-In 2022, the commune had 409 inhabitants, a decrease of −7.05% compared to 2016 (Corrèze: −0.59%, France excluding Mayotte: +2.11%).
 The population peaked in 1851 with 732 inhabitants.